parametric-svg/js/Readme.md

 ### `parametricSVG(element, parameters)`

-Pass any SVG node (like &amp;lt;circle&amp;gt;) to parse and render the node and all its descendants.
+Pass any SVG node (like &lt;circle&gt;) to parse and render the node and all its descendants.

 ### Parameters